pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 Next, click **Assign devices**, toward the bottom the screen.
 Use the panel that appears to assign your Breakout Board to the new Development Device Group.
 Power up the Breakout Board if it is not powered up already.
 The Breakout Board will now receive and run the device code, and the agent will be instantiated in the cloud.

+**Security Note 1** The code makes use of public UUIDs for the BlinkUp service.
+You should used your own values if using this code as the basis of your own application.

+**Security Note 2** At this time the example code does not support the use of Bluetooth LE security (ie. PIN access and link encryption) We hope to add this in a future release.

 ## Using the iOS App ##

 When the iOS app has launched, you may be required to authorize the app to use Bluetooth &mdash; please do so.
 Please also enter your BlinkUp API key when prompted *(see above)*.